Infinite-dimensional stochastic differential equations arising from Airy random point fields

+{\bf Abstract: } The Airy$_{\beta }$ random point fields ($ \beta = 1,2,4$) are random point fields emerging as the soft-edge scaling limits of eigenvalues of Gaussian random matrices.
+We construct the unlabeled diffusion reversible with respect to the Airy$_{\beta }$ random point field for each $ \beta = 1,2,4$.
+We identify the infinite-dimensional stochastic differential equations (ISDEs) describing the labeled stochastic dynamics for the unlabeled diffusion mentioned above.
+We prove the existence and pathwise uniqueness of strong solutions of these ISDEs.
+Furthermore, the solution of the ISDE is the limit of the solutions of the stochastic differential equations describing the dynamics of the $ N $-particle system in the soft-edge limit.
+We thus establish the construction of the stochastic dynamics whose unlabeled dynamics are reversible with respect to the Airy random point fields.

-{\bf Abstract:} We identify infinite-dimensional stochastic differential equations (ISDEs) describing the stochastic dynamics related to Airy$_{\beta } $ random point fields with $ \beta =1,2,4 $.
-We prove the existence of unique strong solutions of these ISDEs.
-When $ \beta = 2 $, this solution is equal to the stochastic dynamics defined by the space-time correlation functions obtained by Spohn and Johansson among others.
-We develop a new method to construct a unique, strong solution of ISDEs.
+When $ \beta=2 $, the solution is equal to the stochastic dynamics defined by the space-time correlation functions obtained by Pr\"ahofer--Spohn, Johansson, Katori--Tanemura, and Corwin--Hammond, among others.
+We develop a new method whereby these ISDEs have unique, strong solutions.
 We expect that our approach is valid for other soft-edge scaling limits of stochastic dynamics arising from the random matrix theory.